manisankared/Invisibility-Cloak/README.md

-Invisibility Cloak (Python OpenCV)
+Invisibility Cloak using Python and OpenCV

-A real-time invisibility cloak effect using Python and OpenCV.
+This project implements a real-time invisibility cloak effect using Python and OpenCV.
-The program detects a specific cloth color and replaces it with the captured background to create a disappearing effect.
+The program identifies a specific cloak color and replaces it with the saved background, creating the illusion that the person is invisible.

+Overview

+The invisibility cloak effect works by capturing the background first, then removing all pixels matching a chosen color (green in this project).
+The removed region is filled with the previously captured background, which creates a seamless transparency effect during live video feed.

+This project demonstrates concepts in:

+Color detection using HSV

+Masking and image segmentation

+Real-time video processing

+Background modeling

+Efficient frame blending

 Features

-Real-time cloak detection
+Real-time cloak removal

-Smooth, stable background blending

-Supports green cloak (best performance)
+Accurate green mask segmentation

+Smooth background restoration

-Efficient, low-lag processing
+Low-latency processing

+Uses an optimized background averaging method

-Works with any webcam
+Works on any webcam with no extra hardware

+Clean and readable code structure

 How It Works

-The camera captures a background image with no person in the frame.

-The script identifies the cloak color in HSV.
+Background Capture
+The system captures multiple empty frames and builds a stable background using a weighted average.

+Color Detection
+The video frame is converted to HSV space.
+A specific green range is used to detect the cloak.

+Mask Refinement
+Morphological filters clean up noise and small errors.

+Region Replacement
-Masked regions are replaced by the background image.
+All green regions are replaced with the captured background.

+Final Output
-The result makes the cloak area appear invisible.
+The result appears as if the cloak has disappeared.

-Tech Used
+Color Range Used (Green)

-Python

-OpenCV

-NumPy
+Lower: [40, 50, 70]
+Upper: [90, 255, 255]

+These values give high stability and avoid triggering on skin or room objects.

+Installation

+Install Python 3.8+ and then install the required packages:

+pip install opencv-python numpy

+Usage

-How to Run
+Run the script:

 python green_cloak.py

 Controls:

-b capture background

-q quit
+Press b: Capture background

+Press q: Quit

 Folder Structure
 Invisibility-Cloak/
+│
-    src/
+├── src/
-        green_cloak.py
+│   └── green_cloak.py
+│
-    demo/
+├── demo/
-        demo.mp4
+│   └── demo.mp4
+│
-    README.md
+└── README.md

 Demo Video

-(Upload your demo.mp4 to the demo folder)
+You can view the demo in the demo folder:

+demo/demo.mp4

+Why Green Cloth?

+Green produces the highest contrast against human skin and typical room environments.
+It gives cleaner masks, less flicker, and smoother edges compared to red or blue.

+Requirements

+Python

+OpenCV

+Webcam

+A green-colored cloth

 Author

 Manisankar
-AI & DS Engineer
+AI and Data Science Engineer